Senja-P/Senja-P/README.md

 # <H1> **Hello, I’m Senja**

- I'm an aspiring Data Analyst with more than 10 years of experience in PMO (Programme Management Office) roles in fast-paced complex Agile and Waterfall IT programmes in London (UK), currently learning Data Analytics on [Data Immersion Course at CareerFoundry](https://careerfoundry.com/), aiming to complete the course by the mid-November 2021.
+ I'm an aspiring Data Analyst with more than 10 years of experience in PMO (Programme Management Office) roles in fast-paced complex Agile and Waterfall IT programmes in London (UK).
+I have completed a [Data Analytics certification course at Career Foundry](https://careerfoundry.com/en/courses/become-a-data-analyst/) in November 2021.
+In the Data Immersion course I learned to implement statistical methods in a business environment and use analytics tools and techniques; SQL databases, Python scripts, Excel and data visualizations in Tableau.

 Please find below the list of case studies.

 ## [Case Study 1: Film Company - Customer and Sales Analysis](https://github.com/Senja-P/SQL-Customer-Sales)